dastrobu/angular-table-study/README.md

 be implemented on this component.
 Instead the component should be as customizable as possible via [Angular templates](https://angular.io/guide/template-syntax).

+Currently there are templates for
+ * cells
+    `cellTemplate` for all cells.
+If not provided, `cell.value` will be rendered by default.
+This template may be overridden for fixed areas.
+ * fixed cells
+    `fixedTopCellTemplate` for cells in the fixed top area, if not given, `cellTemplate` will employed instead.
+    `fixedBottomCellTemplate` for cells in the fixed top area, if not given, `cellTemplate` will employed instead.
+    `fixedLeftCellTemplate` for cells in the fixed top area, if not given, `cellTemplate` will employed instead.
+    `fixedRightCellTemplate` for cells in the fixed top area, if not given, `cellTemplate` will employed instead.
+ * fixed corners
+    `fixedCornerTemplate` for all corners
+    `fixedTopLeftTemplate` for the top left corner, will be employed instead of `fixedCornerTemplate` is given.
+    `fixedTopRight` for the top left corner, will be employed instead of `fixedCornerTemplate` is given.
+    `fixedBottomLeftTemplate` for the top left corner, will be employed instead of `fixedCornerTemplate` is given.
+    `fixedBottomRightTemplate` for the top left corner, will be employed instead of `fixedCornerTemplate` is given.

 ## Features

 The features are either implemented or planned.